jeroenp/vim-xquery-syntax/README.md

 Motivation

-This syntax file differs from Jean-Marc Vanel's syntax file in that it doesn't use the XML syntax as a base.
-I find the XML highlighting distracting when programming; Since you're only working with snippets of XML at a time, I don't think the XML highlighting helps.
+This syntax file differs from Jean-Marc Vanel’s syntax file in that it doesn’t use the XML syntax as a base.
+I find the XML highlighting distracting when programming; Since you’re only working with snippets of XML at a time, I don’t think the XML highlighting helps.
 Instead, the code structure is highlighted.
-It's easy to spot variable references inside XML literals this way, for example.
+It’s easy to spot variable references inside XML literals this way, for example.

 Background

-The syntax file has been used while working on a 2000+ lines project with numerous modules where I found that the xquery syntax that currently comes with VIM didn't work.
-This syntax file is by no means complete, but I think that it's good enough to release.
+The syntax file has been used while working on a 2000+ lines project with numerous modules where I found that the xquery syntax that currently comes with VIM didn’t work.
+This syntax file is by no means complete, but I think that it’s good enough to release.

-I try to stay close to the way VIM does C syntax highlighting; For variable names I use the \k character class for keywords, which may not correspond to the XQuery specification but in practice this will be what most people will want to use.
+I try to stay close to the way VIM does C syntax highlighting.
+That makes me most comfortable with working with large XQuery files.
+For variable names I use the `\k` character class for keywords, which may not correspond to the XQuery specification but in practice this will be what most people will want to use.
+Standard library functions, such as those from XPath, like `fn:document-uri`, are not marked as keyword, instead they’re treated as any other function.

 -- Jeroen

 DETAILS
 =======